snowflakedb/snowflake-ingest-python/README.rst

 1. Install cosign following `these instructions <https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-install-cosign>`_.
 2. Download the `.whl` from the repository like `pypi <https://pypi.org/project/snowflake-ingest/#files>`_.
 3. Download the `.crt` and `.sig` files for the version of artifact from the `release page <https://github.com/snowflakedb/snowflake-ingest-python/releases>`_.
-4. Validate with cosign with the following command as an example.
+4. Validate with cosign.
+The following command is an example to validate the `.whl` file of version 1.0.9.
 If valid, a message "Verified OK" should be printed out.

 .. code-block:: bash